Paul Mason (journalist): Journalism and broadcasting

-In January 2012 Mason's book Why It's Kicking Off Everywhere: The New Global Revolutions was published in paperback by Verso.

 Mason attended the Wigan Casino in his youth as a follower of Northern Soul and hosted a documentary about the Northern Soul scene for the BBC's The Culture Show in September 2013.

 In August 2013, it was announced that Mason would join Channel 4 News as its culture and digital editor.
 In May 2014, it was announced that he would become the programme's Economics Editor at the beginning of the following month, replacing Faisal Islam.

-Mason announced in February 2016 that he was leaving his position at Channel 4 News in favour of freelancing so he could engage more fully in debates on the political left without the constraint of impartiality observed by broadcasters in the UK.
+Mason announced in February 2016 that he was leaving his position at Channel 4 News in favour of freelancing so he could engage more fully in debates without the constraint of impartiality observed by broadcasters in the UK.

 His four-part documentary series #ThisIsACoup covered the 2015 Greek crisis from inside and outside the corridors of power.
-His documentary series K is for Karl commemorated the ideas of Karl Marx on the 200th anniversary of Marx’s birth, whilst most recent series, R is for Rosa, was commissioned by the Rosa Luxemburg Foundation to mark the centenary of the Polish-German revolutionary.
+His five-part documentary series K is for Karl commemorated the ideas of Karl Marx on the 200th anniversary of Marx's birth.
+His four-part series, R is for Rosa, was commissioned by the Rosa Luxemburg Foundation to mark the centenary of the Polish-German revolutionary.

-He writes a weekly column for the New Statesman, and contributes to The Guardian, Der Freitag and Le Monde Diplomatique.
-He is a frequent guest on opinion-forming TV and radio shows, including Newsnight, DemocracyNow!, Politics Live, Any Questions and Question Time.

-Playwright
+As of 2024, he writes for The Spectator, The New European, Frankfurter Rundschau and Social Europe.

+Plays

 In 2017, Mason wrote Divine Chaos of Starry Things, a two act play looking at the life of Louise Michel and other exiles from the 1871 Paris Commune in exile in New Caledonia.
 The Guardian described it as "a frustrating, clunky but always intelligent drama focusing on the women in New Caledonia, and particularly the revolutionary Louise Michel.
 While her comrades take refuge in drink and hopes of appeal against their sentences, Michel keeps the red flag flying.
 She recognises that the oppression of the Kanaks and of the Parisian working class are one and the same".

+In July 2017 Mason's play Why It's Kicking Off Everywhere was produced by the Young Vic Theatre, London and televised on BBC TWO.
+He appeared onstage playing himself, in a dramatisation of his experiences during the Occupy movement and the Arab Spring.

 Awards

 Mason won the Wincott Prize for Business Journalism in 2003, the Workworld Broadcaster of the Year in 2004, and the Diageo African Business Reporting Award in 2007.
-His report on the social movements behind Bolivian president Evo Morales was cited when Newsnight was awarded the Orwell Prize (2007).

-In 2018, Paul received the Ellen Meiksins Wood Prize for his work on Postcapitalism.
-In 2020, he was awarded the Erich Fromm Prize, in recognition of his work on the revival of humanist Marxism.
+In 2020 he was awarded the Erich Fromm Prize.
+In 2018 he was awarded the Ellen Meiksins Wood Prize by the Broadbent Institute, a Canadian think tank allied to the New Democratic Party.

 Political consulting

-Mason is the sole director of a political consulting and media firm called Exarcheia Ltd. At least one member of the shadow front bench has been reported (via the Independent Parliamentary Standards Authority) to have used Exarcheia's services in 2021.
+Mason is the sole director of a political consulting and media firm called Exarcheia Ltd. At least one member of the then-shadow front bench has been reported (via the Independent Parliamentary Standards Authority) to have used Exarcheia's services in 2021.